kennersoft/kennerpim/docs/en/user-guide/channels.md

 To view the channel related product record from the `PRODUCTS` panel, click its name in the products list.
 The [detail view](./views-and-panels.md#detail-view) page of the given product record will open, where you can perform further actions according to your access rights, configured by the administrator.

-*Please, note that you can get additional modules (e.g. ["Pricing"](https://treopim.com/store/pricing), ["Completeness"](https://treopim.com/store/completeness), ["Export Feeds"](https://treopim.com/store/export-feeds), ["Import Feeds"](https://treopim.com/store/import-feeds), etc.) to your TreoPIM system to extend the channels functionality.
+*Please, note that you can get additional modules (e.g. ["Pricing"](https://treopim.com/store/pricing), ["Completeness"](https://treopim.com/store/completeness), ["Export Feeds"](https://treopim.com/store/export-feeds), ["Import Feeds"](https://treopim.com/store/import-feeds), etc.) to your KennerPim system to extend the channels functionality.
 To learn more about the modules and their features available for you, please, visit [our store](https://treopim.com/store).*